 ESP32 - Rotary Potentiometer

-ESP32's pin A0 to A5 can work as analog input.
-The analog input pin converts the voltage (between 0v and VCC) into integer values (between 0 and 1023), called ADC value or analog value.
+The ESP32's analog input pin converts the voltage (between 0v and 3.3V) into integer values (between 0 and 4095), called ADC value or analog value.

-By connecting an output pin of the potentiometer to an analog input pin, we can read the analog value from the pin, and then converts it to a meaningful value.
+We can connect the potentiometer's output pin to an ESP32's analog input pin, and then read the analog value from the pin.

-After getting the integer value from the analog input pin, we rescale this value into another value.
-Let's see the use cases.
+The analog value from input pin can be rescaled into another value.
+Let's see the use cases:

 - Read the value from an input pin, which connected to the output pin of the potentiometer by using analogRead() function.